appsoluut/create-ts-starter/README.md

 To build to project on your local machine, run `$ npm install`, then run `$ npm run build`.
 This will transpile the project and put the output in `bin/index.js`.
-This is also the command which will be run when the `npm create @appsoluut/ts-starter` command is invoked.
+This is also the command which will be run when the `$ npm create @appsoluut/ts-starter` command is invoked.

-To test this locally run `$ npm link @appsoluut/ts-starter` after every build to link it to your local npm installation.
-Then you can run `$ npx @appsoluut/ts-starter` to view the results.
+A shorthand is to just run `$ npm run bin` which will do both the transpilation and running of the script immediately.

+To test this locally:
+1. Run `$ npm link` in the current project folder
+2. Make a new empty folder somewhere else and run
+   `$ npm link @appsoluut/create-ts-starter`
+3. In this folder, you can now use `$ npx create-ts-starter` to test locally